Skip to main content

 Whereas, Article III establishes the authority and responsibility of the University Assembly:

 “The Assembly may examine, on its own initiative, matters which involve the interests or concern the welfare of a substantial segment of the campus community and may make recommendations or resolutions thereon to the President or to other appropriate officers or decision-making bodies of the University.
-Such matters include, but are not necessarily limited to: common standards of conduct, campus planning, diversity and inclusion, environmental impact and sustainability, family support, health services, information technology, public safety, and, transportation and commuter policies.”
+Such matters include, but are not necessarily limited to: common standards of conduct, campus planning, diversity and inclusion, environmental impact and sustainability, family support, health services, information technology, public safety, and, transportation and commuter policies”,

-Whereas, Sub-section 3.1.3A establishes “Responsible University officials shall consider designating the Assembly, or one of its constituent assemblies, as a stakeholder in each impact statement, prepared under the terms of University Policy 4.1, Policy on the Formulation and Issuance of University Policies, which involves the interests or concerns the welfare of a substantial segment of the campus community,” and,
+Whereas, Sub-section 3.1.3A establishes “Responsible University officials shall consider designating the Assembly, or one of its constituent assemblies, as a stakeholder in each impact statement, prepared under the terms of University Policy 4.1, Policy on the Formulation and Issuance of University Policies, which involves the interests or concerns the welfare of a substantial segment of the campus community”,

-Whereas, the Procedures in Policy 4.1 state “Key stakeholders, who will be consulted during the policy drafting process, will be listed in this impact statement.”
+Whereas, the Procedures in Policy 4.1 state “Key stakeholders, who will be consulted during the policy drafting process, will be listed in this impact statement”,

 Be it further resolved, if the UA does not designate its members within the 30 days of notice, University proposed UA constituent members will automatically be approved to sit in Policy 4.1 committees.